Why most AI pilots stall before they reach the boardroom

 5 min read · April 6, 2026

-Most SMBs own AI tools but have not deployed AI strategically.
-The gap between licenses purchased and operations transformed is where the research says most companies are stuck.
+Many SMBs own AI tools but have not deployed AI strategically.
+The gap between licenses purchased and operations transformed is where the research says many companies are stuck.

 4 min read · April 4, 2026